 “Hands-on service robotics – from idea to pitch”

-First, workshop participants hear about robotic technology and its application areas.
-The focus is on service robotics, sensors, and behaviour.
-Then, they take on the role of product developers and design innovative products that are based on robotic technology.
-At the end, each student has developed a product concept and made the idea tangible with simple materials.
-The teaching method is project- and design-based, coming from the constructionist learning theory.
-The interests and talents of the learners are in focus.
-Technological literacy (understanding what technology is and how technology and society are intertwined), the 4C (critical and creative thinking, collaboration and communication), and perceived self-efficacy are conveyed in basics.
+First, workshop participants heard about robotic technology and its application areas.
+The focus was on service robotics, sensors, and behaviour.
+They took the role of product developers and design innovative products that are based on robotic technology.
+At the end, each student developed a product concept and made the idea tangible with simple materials.
+The teaching method was project- and design-based, coming from the constructionist learning theory.
+The interests and talents of the learners were in focus.
+Technological literacy (understanding what technology is and how technology and society are intertwined), the 4C (critical and creative thinking, collaboration and communication), and perceived self-efficacy were conveyed in basics.

 “Hedgehog robot controller”

 Hedgehog is a versatile robotic controller for educational purposes which is graphical and can be programmed textually.
 At this station, the young visitors had the possibility to write a simple program to make a small mobile robot follow a line.